nzhong12/thematic-investing/README.md

    - More robust than pairwise method, captures higher-order correlation patterns
    - Outputs daily cluster assignments to TXT files (~500 days per window)
    - Shows top 20 most frequent cluster groups with [size=X] indicators

+5. `scripts/temporal_clusters.py`:
+   - Implements Section 2.3 of the paper (Temporal Graph of Clusters)
+   - Takes the daily Jaccard-based clusters generated in Step 4 and builds a directed, weighted temporal graph showing how clusters evolve over time
+   - Loads `jaccard_clusters.pkl`, removes all singleton clusters so only meaningful multi-stock clusters remain (V′), and creates one node for each cluster on each date (with date, index, size, and member tickers)
+   - Connects clusters on consecutive days whenever they share at least one stock; each directed edge from day τᵢ to τᵢ₊₁ is weighted by the intersection size |Sᵢⱼ ∩ Sᵢ₊₁ₖ|, measuring cluster persistence
+   - Outputs: `temporal_nodes.csv` (all cluster nodes with metadata) and `temporal_edges.csv` (all edges with weights and shared elements), enabling downstream analysis of theme evolution and market structure stability

 ### Key Files Explained